momo20122/project_portfolio/README.md

   Completed by myself

-## Web Scraping Assignment
+## Web Scraping Project

-  A web scraping assignment for a Data Science class
+  A web scraping project for a Data Science class

   Scraped recipes from the Wiki Cookbook website in order to create a recipes dataframe